Henry Kirby Taylor

-Henry Kirby Taylor (August 10, 1858 – January 21, 1934) was president of Kentucky Wesleyan College, Northwest Missouri State University and the University of Texas at Arlington.
+Henry Kirby Taylor (August 10, 1858 – January 21, 1934) was president of Kentucky Wesleyan College, Northwest Missouri State University and the Arlington Training School.

 Early life

 Taylor was born in Vanceburg, Kentucky.

 Kentucky Wesleyan

 Taylor earned a master's degree from Kentucky Wesleyan and was the school's president from 1906 to 1909.

 Northwest Missouri

 Taylor was president of Northwest from 1909 to 1913.

 After Taylor arrived at Northwest, his predecessor Homer Martien Cook continued living in the President's house for four months, so the school had two de facto presidents during this period.

 Taylor addressed numerous fiscal problems at the young university including paying back salaries to faculty (even though he went without himself).
 He also settled the squabbles that had halted construction on the Administration Building which opened in December 1910 during his watch.